WeRaise/SinglePageApp/README.md

 **API Source: https://jsonplaceholder.typicode.com**

-Please use the above API to write a simple single page app in either React+Redux or Angular2 framework.
+Please use the above API to write a simple single page app in either React+Redux, Angular2 framework or any other front end framework.

 Clone this repo to your local dir.